biopragmatics/oquat/docs/unknowns/source/cco.md

 </details>

-## `MEROPS_fam` (2)
+## `MEROPS_fam`

+There are 2 usages of `MEROPS_fam` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MEROPS_fam)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MEROPS_fam).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | MEROPS_fam:M12 |        1 | [GO:0017090](http://purl.obolibrary.org/obo/GO_0017090) |
 | MEROPS_fam:C26 |        1 | [GO:0034722](http://purl.obolibrary.org/obo/GO_0034722) |

-## `MITRE` (1)
+## `MITRE`

+There are 1 usages of `MITRE` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MITRE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MITRE).

 | curie    |   usages | nodes                                                                                                                                                                     |
 |----------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MITRE:tk |        3 | [GO:0044071](http://purl.obolibrary.org/obo/GO_0044071), [GO:0044072](http://purl.obolibrary.org/obo/GO_0044072), [GO:0044084](http://purl.obolibrary.org/obo/GO_0044084) |

-## `NIF_Subcellular` (230)
+## `NIF_Subcellular`

+There are 230 usages of `NIF_Subcellular` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular).

 <details>
 <summary>Click to expand the `NIF_Subcellular` table</summary>